 NOTE 3: As the AMF is not aware of the S-NSSAI assigned for the PDN Connection, the NF/NF service discovery used to find the SMF instance can use PLMN level NRF.

+During interworking from 5GS to EPS, for QoS Flows without EPS bearer ID(s) assigned or for QoS Flows with PCC rules that do not have allocated TFT packet filters, the SMF+PGW-C deletes the PCC rules associated with those QoS Flows and informs the PCF about the removed PCC rule(s).

 During interworking from 5GS to EPS, as a PDU Session may be released while the UE is served by EPS, if Small Data Rate Control is used the SMF+PGW-C obtains the Small Data Rate Control Status from the PGW-U+UPF in the N4 Session Modification procedure or from the SCEF+NEF and passes the Small Data Rate Control Status in the PDU Session Context Response to the AMF, for the AMF to store.
 The time to store the Small Data Rate Control Statuses is implementation specific.
 If the UE and PGW-U+UPF / SCEF+NEF have stored APN Rate Control parameters and optionally APN Rate Control Status they are only applied when the UE is served by EPS.

 During interworking from 5GS to EPS, for PDU Sessions with UP integrity protection of UP Security Enforcement Information set to Required, the SMF+PGW-C does not provide the EPS bearer context unless both the UE, the target eNB and the target MME support User Plane Integrity Protection with EPS.